arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures35.md

 Please note that object destructuring is only supported in the `LET` statement.

-#### Array spread operator
+#### Spread operator

-The new array spread operator `...` can be used to expand an input array and put in all the array's members as individual values instead.
+The new spread operator `...` can be used to expand an input array and substitute it with all the array's members as individual values instead.

 For example, in the query